 What else do I need to do during the season besides practices and games?

 We have several team fundraisers that are critical to our success.
-Everyone is expected to participate in Drive for your School, a car wash, and any other team events.
+Everyone is expected to participate in Drive for your School, a car wash, our mulch sale fundraiser, and any other team events.
 We also have a series of team dinners and social events.

 In an age of constant budget cuts, lacrosse is 100% self funded in Ann Arbor.